yuhao-yang-cy/yuhao-yang-cy.github.io/_posts/2026-01-05-deep-C4W4-face-recognition.md

 - $$\hat{y} = 1$$ if the two images are of the same person
 - $$\hat{y} = 0$$ if the two images are of the same person

-{% include figure.liquid loading="eager" path="assets/img/1.jpg" title="example image" class="img-fluid rounded z-depth-1" %}

-By loading the VGG19 model and choosing a suitable optimizer for the total cost, we are able to implement Neural Style Transfer and generate artistic images with lots of fun!

 {% include figure.liquid loading="eager" path="assets/img/deep/C4W4_distance_kiank.jpg" title="Binary Classification" class="img-fluid rounded z-depth-1" %}